IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        LoadLevel   Node    Power demand of the node for each load level  MW
 ==========  ==============  ==========  ======  ============================================  ==

-The electricity demand can be negative for the (transmission) nodes where there is (renewable) generation in lower voltage levels.
-This negative demand is equivalent to generate that power amount in this node.
+The electricity demand can be negative for the (transmission) nodes with (renewable) generation at lower voltage levels.
+This negative demand is equivalent to generating that power amount in this node.
-Internally, all the values below if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area, all the values below will be converted into 0 by the model.

 System inertia
 --------------